Calendar

 Find out more »Want to stay in-the-know?

-Subscribe to our newsletter to get performance announcements, Choir news, and updates about recordings or Bach Choir touring.
+Subscribe to our newsletter to get concert announcements, Choir and Bel Canto news, updates about our Festival and guest artists, special offers and more.
 Simply fill out the form and you’ll get regular updates about The Bach Choir of Bethlehem delivered straight to your inbox!